 The Rooted editorial team solicits and accepts submissions on a particular theme, set annually.
 Submissions will be accepted on a rolling basis.
-Please submit to email@example.com.
+Please send submissions to email@example.com.

 This year’s Co-Editors in Chief are Sarah Nixon and Larissa Parker.
 Rooted is supported by its Advisory Council composed of Kirsten Anker (McGill University), Hadley Friedland (University of Alberta), and James [Sákéj] Youngblood Henderson (Native Law Centre).4